 Furthermore, the estate tax in the United States may be applied even to Israelis who aren’t citizens or residents of the United States, if they own property in the United States which exceeds the value of 60,000 U.S. Dollars (this amount may change with time).
 Such property may include real estate in the United States, trust funds and even shares of American companies.
 These regulations change on a frequent basis, and thus it is of paramount importance to consult an experienced Israeli probate attorney to guide you through the process before determining the best strategy of which steps to choose, in order to ensure the safeguarding of one’s property.

 We are located in Tel Aviv with offices in New York and Los Angeles, California.
-We invite you to schedule a complimentary consultation with our firm to learn how we can solve your Israeli legal and probate matters.
+We invite you to schedule a complimentary consultation with our firm to learn how we can solve your Inheritance and Probate Estate Administration in Israel matters.